 What parent doesn’t want their teen to be exposed to great Biblical truths — from someone else?
 We all know that we can talk ’til we’re blue in the face about these things, and our teens may or may not decide that we’re worth listening to.
 But when another adult says the exact same things, our teens are all ears and excited to hear more.

-Well, bring your teen to GHC this year and set them loose in the Real Faith for the Real World Teen Track, and then you can be free to pursue what YOU are interested in.
+Well, bring your teen to GHC and set them loose in the Real Faith for the Real World Teen Track, and then you can be free to pursue what YOU are interested in.
 Rest in the knowledge that your teen will be meeting other like-minded teens, which means that they will be finding out that your family isn’t so weird after all, because there are others out there who believe the same things.
 Well, whadda ya know about that? 🙂

 Your teen will be challenged, inspired, and come away with a new sense of their faith and how it applies to life.
 This is a good thing!